eldracode/DiscordBot-JDA/README.md

 # BasicDiscordBot-JDA
-A Basic discord bot using the JAVA DISCORD API
+A Basic discord bot using the JAVA DISCORD API.